All Products

 YCSB is a Java tool that can be used to benchmark the performance of multiple types of databases.
 For more information about how to install and use YCSB, see YCSB.

-• A custom connection stress testing program is used in the testing.
-For more information, see Additional information about stress testing for 96,000 connections.
+• A custom connection stress testing program is used in the test.
+For more information, see Additional information about a stress test for 96,000 connections.

 Test method

 1. Add the primary private IP address of the ECS instance to a whitelist of the ApsaraDB for MongoDB instance.
-For more information, see Modify an IP address whitelist.
+For more information, see Modify an IP address whitelist for an instance.

 Note You can log on to the ECS console and view the Primary Private IP Address of the ECS instance in the Network Information section of the Instance Details page.